- Beer business acquisition drives significant increase in first quarter sales, earnings and free cash flow

 The statements made under the heading Outlook, and all statements other than statements of historical fact set forth in this news release regarding Constellation Brands' business strategy, future operations, financial position, estimated revenues, projected costs, prospects, plans and objectives of management, as well as information concerning expected actions of third parties, are forward-looking statements (collectively, the "Projections") that involve risks and uncertainties that could cause actual results to differ materially from those set forth in or implied by the Projections.

 During the current quarter, Constellation Brands may reiterate the Projections.
 Prior to the start of the company's quiet period, which will begin at the close of business Aug.
 29, 2014, the public can continue to rely on the Projections as still being Constellation Brands' current expectations on the matters covered, unless the company publishes a notice stating otherwise.
 During Constellation Brands' "quiet period," the Projections should not be considered to constitute the company's expectations and should be considered historical, speaking as of prior to the quiet period only and not subject to update by the company.

 The Projections are based on management's current expectations and, unless otherwise noted, do not take into account the impact of any future acquisition, merger or any other business combination, divestiture, restructuring or other strategic business realignments, financing or share repurchase that may be completed after the date of this release.
 The Projections should not be construed in any manner as a guarantee that such results will in fact occur.

 In addition to the risks and uncertainties of ordinary business operations, the Projections of the company contained in this news release are subject to a number of risks and uncertainties, including:

-brewery expansion activities take place on expected terms and timetable and receipt of any necessary regulatory approvals;
+- brewery expansion activities take place with expected scope, on expected terms and timetable, and with receipt of any necessary regulatory approvals;

 Cheryl Gossin: 585-678-7191